cuba-platform/rich-search-addon/README.md

 ## Known issues

-1. Limit the amount of input should be accounted for each strategy separately (No task, discussion need)
+1. The available amount of input should be accounted for each strategy separately (no task, to be discussed).
-1. Add xml declaration for specific strategy params (No task, discussion need)
+1. It is required to add an XML declaration for specific strategy parameters (no task, to be discussed).
-1. Add keyboard shortcuts for component and settings (No task, discussion need)
+1. It is required to add keyboard shortcuts for the component and its settings (no task, to be discussed).